elenderg/PAL-1000/instruções de compilação.md

 `/variable/literal/no/~L4//number/number/00000000/no/1/no///04000000/`

-If you look for "~L113" you'll find a very long line in the listing that starts like this:
+If you look for "_~L113_" you'll find a very long line in the listing that starts like this:

 `/variable/literal/no/~L113//hex string/hex string/00000000/no/1/no///524946463A020...`

-The source for that literal is in the Noodle as part of the definition of our "cluck" sound global variable:
+The source for that literal is in the Noodle as part of the definition of our "_cluck_" sound global variable:

 `The cluck sound is a wave equal to $524946463A020...`

-Later we'll see how the compiler generates code to copy literal values like these into the corresponding global variables just before he calls the programmer's "run" routine.
+Later we'll see how the compiler generates code to copy literal values like these into the corresponding global variables just before he calls the programmer's "_run_" routine.

 More literals, and the code to copy them into the right places, will be added later as we stumble on literals in routine bodies.